9 Boundaries You Should Have In Your Friendships, According To Experts

 Wants and needs are a big part of many facets of life, including with friendships.
 For instance, you may want a friend to go with you to a concert on Friday night, but you need them to be punctual when you meet for coffee.
 “The ability to express your needs to your friends allow these relationships to remain authentic, honest, and healthy,” Place says.

-Rachel D. Miller, a Chicago-based AMFT at Focht Family Practice and doctoral student at Adler University, agrees.
+Rachel D. Miller, a Chicago-based couple and family therapist at Focht Family Practice and doctoral student at Adler University, agrees.
 “If the friendship is one that is important to you, determine how you can assert yourself, and advocate for your needs in a way that supports you and the relationship,” she tells Bustle.

 3. How Reciprocal You Are

 You know that friend who only seems to contact you when they need something?
-Well, don’t be that kind of friend.
-“A boundary that goes unchecked in many relationships is the non-reciprocal-benefits issue,” Kate Romero, relationship life coach, tells Bustle.
+“A boundary that goes unchecked in many relationships is the non-reciprocal-benefits issue,” Kate Romero, a life coach, tells Bustle.
 “For example, a friend only contacts you when they want you to put them in touch with a contact that you worked very hard to cultivate on your own.
-They are relentless and keep coming at you for their own benefit, and not yours.”
+They are relentless and keep coming at you for their own benefit, not yours.”

 Romero says this is the time to reevaluate that friendship by stating a boundary.
 “Tell this person, ‘Look, I care about you and I enjoy ‘x’ about you; however, the time has come where I need to tell you that I only hear from you when you need or want something from me; this doesn’t feel good to me.
 If you want to remain in my life, I request that you contact me to check in on occasion, or invite me to coffee to catch up.
-I need for you to give of your time in ways that also enrich ‘my’ life.’
-I have a saying, ‘Givers need to set limits because Takers never do.’”
+I need for you to give of your time in ways that also enrich ‘my’ life.’”
+She adds that she keeps in mind this saying: “Givers need to set limits because Takers never do.”

 Miller agrees.
 “While friendships do not need to be a 50/50 give-and-take every day, they should balance out over time,” she tells Bustle.
 “If you’re the one always giving, or feel emotionally drained after spending time with a friend, it’s worth looking at the friendship and determining how much value it is adding to your life.”